ReallySecureShell/Simple_Encryption_Setup/README.md

 sudo systemctl start NetworkManager
 ```

-If you are <i>not</i> on a wired connection it will be necessary to connect to a wireless network by running the following:
+If you are <i>not</i> on a wired connection run the following to connect to WIFI.

 ```
 nmtui